You Need Citations for Your Local SEO

 There are, of course obvious large sites like Google, Facebook, Yelp, and others.
 There are also many smaller sites that are important as well.
 The more broadly search engines find your NAP, the more highly you are likely to rank in the search results.

 This is an important part of our SEO services to our clients.
 Unless you’ve been actively building your citations across the web, you’re probably missing from many of the sites that search engines check.
-If you run a scan from one of the links above, you may find that you’re missing from quite a few of them.
+Run a scan from one of the links above and you may find that you’re missing from quite a few of them.
 You can go to those websites and enter or claim your listing and update your NAP and other information manually.

 You may also find citations that list bad phone numbers, old addresses, or confusing variations on your company name.
 Those inconsistencies cost you some trust with the search engines.
 If you ask a bunch of friends about a particular restaurant, and you get three different addresses, two different names for the restaurant, and more than one phone number, you’re not really sure which is right.
 The same applies to the search engines.
 So if you find inconsistencies among your citations, you should work to get them fixed.
 Search Engine Land recently reported that inconsistency of your citations is the #1 issue affecting your local rankings and whether you show up in Google’s Local Stack.